 Hardwood Cabana (1 built in 2009) One bedroom, large bathroom, living area and open plan Kitchen with AC

 Swimming Pool Built April-August 2005 at a cost of $80,000 with paved surround, bar and barbecue and pump house.

-Our current thirteeen staff from Big Falls have developed and learned an enormous amount during their time with us and are an important part of the guest experience at the Lodge.
+Our current thirteen staff from Big Falls have developed and learned an enormous amount during their time with us and are an important part of the guest experience at the Lodge.
 The local chefs taught by the lodge owners now enhance the lodge’s food reputation in their own right.
 The maintenance manager has a wide range of skills and knowledge gained over fourteen years that are invaluable to the smooth running of the lodge.
-Catarina Choco the Deputy Manager is well capable of managing the lodge and tours.
+The Deputy Manager is well capable of managing the lodge and tours.
 They provide a high quality of service that guests remark on in their feedback and can make any transition as seamless as possible.